HarrisonPeace/Full-stack-javascript-static-node.js_express-site/README.md

 Download product files and unzip. <br>
 Run npm install <br>
 Run npm start <br>
-View finsihed project at http://localhost:3000 <br>
+View finished project at http://localhost:3000 <br>

 ## Tests and browser compatibility
 As of April 2021. no console errors or bugs are reported.<br>